Barney Fife: The Legend

 Everybody loved Knotts' portrayal of Deputy Barney Fife.
 He expanded his "nervous guy" act from the 1950s, which played off of Griffith's solid central character, into an enduring character.
 The first season earned Knotts the first of five Emmy Awards for Best Supporting Actor in a Television Comedy.

 During the show, Don Knotts occasionally took some other roles while on hiatus.
 Perhaps his most enduring role was as the lead in Warner Bros.' partially animated classic "The Incredible Mr. Limpet."
-The role really stretched Knotts, requiring him to both voice an animated character and play a live romantic role.
-It was Knott's first time doing a voiceover for animation and, according to the studio, the first time animation had been combined with live action (though that is kind of an iffy claim, considering that Gene Kelly had danced with animated characters in at least one of his films).
+The role really stretched Knotts, requiring him to both give voice to an animated character and play a live romantic role.
+It was Knott's first time doing a voiceover for animation and, according to the studio, the first time animation had been combined with live-action scenes (though that is kind of an iffy claim, considering that Gene Kelly had danced with animated characters in at least one of his films several years earlier).

 Knotts even warbled "I Wish I Were A Fish," singing for perhaps the only time in his career ("I am not a singer," he candidly confessed).
 It was an amazing performance that really solidified Knotts' status as more than just a sidekick on a sitcom.